borisschapira/boris.schapira.dev/_posts/en/web/2019/2019-10-13-tracker-on-your-domain-revenue-risk.md

-If this is not enough for you, know that you will quickly lose experienced users who will develop and equip themselves with software that detect these scripts despite your manipulations, and will refuse to support these usages.
+If this is not enough for you, know that you will quickly lose experienced users who will develop and equip themselves with software that detect these scripts despite your manipulations, and will refuse to condone these schemes.

 If you are still not convinced, I encourage you to [carefully monitor your Web Performance](https://www.dareboost.com/fr/).
 If